M31glx/APD-fMRI/README.md

 Figure 1: The pipeline used in this project for analyzing the imaging data.
 </p>

-### Population for collecting multimodal data
+### Population for collecting multi-modal data
 - 66 children (57 included) aged 8-14 years old (28 with diagnosis of APD and 29 healthy controls).

 ### Data type
-- functional MRI (rsfMRI) data aquired by multi-echo multiband imaging sequences
+- functional MRI (rs-fMRI) data acquired by multi-echo multi-band imaging sequences

 ### Analysis Techniques
 - Complex network analysis using graph theory, focusing on global and nodal network properties, and brain hub architecture